OUTPATIENT MENTAL HEALTH SERVICES

 Psychiatric services focus on diagnosing and treating mental disorders for both children and adults.
 The psychiatric staff evaluates the need for psychiatric medications and meets with clients on a regular basis.

 Psychological testing consists of standardized measures (cognitive, achievement, and/or personality) that assist with diagnostic clarification along with mental health, medical, and/or educational treatment planning.
 Testing can be court-ordered or initiated by self-referral or other agencies such as school personnel, social services, or medical professionals.
 Testing is often at least three hours in length.
 Feedback of test results is often communicated during a future appointment.
-Psychological testing is available for children, teens, and adults.
+Psychological testing is available for children ages seven and up, teens, and adults.

 Individual, Group, Family and Marital Therapy